shuozhixu/CMS-MTP_2025/README.md

 ## Contributors

-Main contributors include Cliff Hirt, Richard Brinlee, and Amin Poozesh, who ran simulations for the final project in Dr. Shuozhi Xu's [Computational Materials Science course in Spring 2024](https://shuozhixu.github.io/teaching/spring-2024/AME4970-5970-Syllabus.pdf) at the University of Oklahoma.
+Main contributors are Cliff Hirt and Richard Brinlee, who ran simulations for the final project in Dr. Shuozhi Xu's [Computational Materials Science course in Spring 2024](https://shuozhixu.github.io/teaching/spring-2024/AME4970-5970-Syllabus.pdf) at the University of Oklahoma.

 ## Reference